viamrobotics/docs/docs/components/input-controller/_index.md

 A string representing the type of Event that has occured in the [Event Object](#event-object).

 - To select for events of all type when registering callback function with [RegisterControlCallback](#registercontrolcallback), you can use `AllEvents` as your `EventType`.
-- The registered function will then be called, *in addition to* any other callback functions you've registered, every time an `Event` happens on your `Controller`.
+- The registered function is then called in addition to any other callback functions you've registered, every time an `Event` happens on your `Controller`.
 This is useful for debugging without interrupting normal controls, or for capturing extra or unknown events.

 Registered `EventTypes` are defined as followed: